JTSkelton/JTSkelton/README.md

 # 👋 Hi I'm Jack 👋

-## I'm a software developer and a lifelong builder
+## I'm a software developer and a lifelong builder of things!

 ### 📖 &nbsp;About Me